Penland Books & Paper Studio Information

 Toolkits are NOT provided in book arts.
 Please refer to your instructor's material list for specifics about personal tools needed for the class.

 The book/paper studio is located in the ground floor of the Northlight Building.
-The main classroom is equipped with two sinks, a refrigerator for papermaking chemicals, a board sheer, guillotine paper cutter, gas burners, nipping presses, and student worktables.
+The main classroom is equipped with two sinks, a refrigerator for papermaking chemicals, a board sheer, a guillotine paper cutter, gas burners, nipping presses, and student worktables.
 Two locked cabinets contain small equipment and supplies.
 Larger papermaking equipment (hydraulic press, Hollander beater, vats, etc.) is stored in an attached screened-in porch.
 Both the main room and the porch have cement floors and floor drains.
 The maximum class size is 11 students.

 Students work at individual worktables either 30